Home Tips How to starch a skirt

 be324c5eafde71b24258993b8c74aad1

-A skirt or petticoat made of mesh is starch in the same way as a tulle skirt.
-If you need to starch only one layer, then you can simply dip it in a starch solution, just make sure that it does not stick to other layers.
-Let it soak gently and do not curl when wringing.
+We starch a mesh skirt or petticoat in the same way as a tulle skirt.
+If you only need to starch one layer, you can simply dip it in the starch solution, just make sure that it does not stick to the other layers.
+Gently let it soak and do not twist when squeezing.

 Starch a satin skirt